 - Governance – as the industry regulator, the FCA publishes our official rules and appoints our chairman and board of non-executive directors.

-- Responding to regulation – by closely understanding any changes the FCA makes to regulations, we make sure we’re ready for any changes in the types and numbers of complaints we receive.
+- Responding to regulation – by closely understanding any changes the FCA makes to regulations, we make sure we’re ready for any changes in the type and number of complaints we receive.

 - Information sharing – we share information with the FCA so that both organisations can work effectively.
 We also share any trends and common problems we see that could inform future regulation.

-Our joint memoranda of understanding provides a framework for how we work together.
+Our joint memorandums of understanding provides a framework for how we work together.

 Trade associations and local businesses

 Financial trade associations are founded and funded by businesses in the finance industry.
 We work with these organisations to:

 - make sure we’re aware of trends in the industry and issues affecting businesses and their customers

 We hold events and meetings with trade associations and local businesses across the UK so we can:

 - improve our understanding of the needs of businesses and customers